 Sunflower State Showdown, Wichita, KS, September 10th to 11th, 2016

-Claude’s next show will be in Oklahoma City, OK, on October 15th and 16th.
-We’re hoping Claude will captivate the judges there, too.
+Claude’s next show will be in Oklahoma City, OK, on October 15-

-Red River Rascals Kitty Cat Roundup at the OK Corral, Oklahoma City, OK, October 15th to 15th, 2016
+Red River Rascals Kitty Roundup at the OK Corral, Oklahoma City, OK, October 15 -

-The whole gang went to Oklahoma City to attend the Red River Rascals, Kitty Cat Roundup at the OK Corral on October 15th to 16th.
-That meant four dogs, two adult cats, and two five-
+The whole family gang went to Oklahoma City to attend the Red River Rascals, Kitty Cat Roundup at the OK Corral on October 15-

 Claude’s next show is not so far away, in Denver, which is only two hours away, a blessing.